 Congress directed the VA to conduct this study with assistance from the Institute of Medicine of the National Academies, an independent, nonprofit organization.
 The Institute of Medicine works outside of government to provide expert advice on scientific and medical issues to decision makers and the public.
 The Institute of Medicine has partnered with the VA on many projects in the past that have led to improved care for our Veterans.
 The Institute of Medicine is working with Westat, an independent contractor, to survey the Veterans selected for this study.

 The Institute of Medicine and Westat will not give the VA information about who participated in the study, nor will we link your individual responses on this survey with your name or identity.
 [To further help us protect your privacy, we have obtained a Certificate of Confidentiality from the United States Department of Health and Human Services (DHHS).
 With this Certificate, we cannot be forced (for example by court order or subpoena) to disclose information that may identify you in any federal, state, local, civil, criminal, legislative, administrative, or other proceedings.
 The researchers will use the Certificate to resist any demands for information that would identify you, except to prevent serious harm to you or others, and as explained below.
 You should understand that a Certificate of Confidentiality does not prevent you, or a member of your family, from voluntarily releasing information about yourself, your family, or your involvement in this study.
 If an insurer or employer learns about your participation, and obtains your consent to receive research information, then we may not use the Certificate of Confidentiality to withhold this information.
 This means that you and your family must also actively protect your own privacy.
 You should understand that we will in all cases, take the necessary action, including reporting to authorities, to prevent serious harm to yourself, children, or others.
-A Certificate of Confidentiality does not represent an endorsement of the research study by the Department of Health and Human Services or the National Institutes of Health.]
+A Certificate of Confidentiality does not represent an endorsement of the research study by the Department of Health and Human Services or the National Institutes of Health.

 For most respondents, the survey involves no risks of participation.
 However, the survey contains some sensitive questions that you may find upsetting.
 Sometimes people who answer questions about their experiences or how they are feeling would like to talk to a mental health specialist.
 If you feel this way at any time, let me know, and I can refer you to a professional that you can talk to about how you are feeling.